geovanasilva/geovana-silva-portfolio/README.md

-# React Starter Setup
+# My portfolio

-This is a starter boilerplate react app that I created just for studying purpose.
+This is a project constructed to be my portfolio.

 ## Tech